index cache bloom hash tree LSM scan layer merge sort probe partition calc AI SYSTEMS CALCULUS

 RAG Agents

-Applying self-designing principles to retrieval-augmented generation, enabling systems that automatically synthesize optimal retrieval strategies, index structures, and agent orchestration patterns tailored to specific knowledge domains.
+Applying self-designing principles to retrieval-augmented generation, enabling systems that automatically synthesize optimal retrieval strategies, index structures, and agent orchestration patterns.

 02 — CONTEXT